GaryOderNichts/udpih/docs/setup-linux.md

 The device is now ready to be used for udpih.

+> [!NOTE]
-> :information_source: If you reboot your udpih device, you will need to load the kernel module again with the above command.
+> If you reboot your udpih device, you will need to load the kernel module again with the above command.

 Continue with ["Booting the recovery_menu"](../README.md#booting-the-recovery_menu).